Updated on July 19, 2022

 November 2006: Buys YouTube

 Google purchased online video sensation YouTube.
-At the time, some questioned YouTube’s enduring power, but Google had the vision that the video-sharing site would increase in popularity and would be a highly lucrative marketing hub, as the trend seemed to show more and more viewers and advertisers migrating from television to the Internet.
-Apparently, Google was right.
+At the time, some would question YouTube’s staying power, but Google had the vision that the video-sharing site would increase in popularity and would be a highly lucrative marketing hub, as the trend seemed to show more and more viewers and advertisers migrating from television to the Internet.
+And boy, was Google right!

 September 2008: Google Chrome